Sukran

-Sukran is a 2005 Indian Tamil-language action thriller film written, produced and directed by S. A. Chandrasekhar.
+Sukran is a 2005 Indian Tamil-language action thriller film written, produced and directed by S. A. Chandrasekharan.
 The film stars Vijay in an extended cameo as the title character, with Ravi Krishna and Anita Hassanandani as the lead pair.
 The music was composed by debutant Vijay Antony with the score composed by Pravin Mani.

 Plot

 Ravi Shankar and Sandhya, students of a college in Dindigul, are in love, but Sandhya faces a problem at home as her uncle is attracted to her.
-One day, he peeps into her bathroom while she bathes, and she complains about it to her malevolent stepmother, but she forgives and encourages him and tells her that they will one day marry.
-Sandhya also encourages Ravi, telling him that they will marry.
+One day, he peeps into her bathroom while she bathes, and she complains about it to her malevolent stepmother, but she doesn't take it into consideration and tells Sandhya that they will get married one day anyway.
+Sandhya tells her stepmother that she's in love with Ravi, telling her that she will marry only Ravi.

 When Sandhya's stepmother discovers their affair, she pokes her nose in their wheel.
 Ravi's father, who is very caring and loving, sends them to Chennai.
 After they reach Chennai, he checks in on them, and in the middle of the phone call, he is killed by Sandhya's stepmother.
 After that, a corrupt police officer named Mahesh falsely accuses Ravi of murdering his own father and apprehends Ravi on a complaint given by Sandhya's stepmother that he had murdered his own father when he put his foot down on their affair.
 Ravi is then put behind bars.

 Sandhya is persuaded to seek the help of a judge named Needhi Manikkam to get a bail for Ravi.
 Manikkam, being an incorrect person, blackmails her into sleeping with him, causing her to spit on his face.
 Sandhya is taken to a palace by the police, where she gets gang-raped by Mahesh, Manikkam, and Tamil Kumaran (Bobby Bedi), the son of Minister Janardhanan.
 In the meantime, an honest police officer releases Ravi, so that he can save Sandhya.
 While Ravi is heading to her destination, the trio removes her clothes, bind her to the bed, and rape her by turns, which they also take a video clip of.
 Ravi tries to enter the palace to save her but only to be stopped and severely beaten up by Needhi Manikkam's henchmen and getting thrown into the gallows and eventually becomes unconscious.
 After some time, Sandhya also becomes unconscious.